JonChan0/GRIST_EDA/README.md

 This project aims to source data about awarded grants in the life sciences and to conduct analysis on this data.

 ## Data Source:
-Grants RESTFul (GRIST) API from Europe PMC
+Grants RESTFul (GRIST) API from Europe PMC.
 This provides coverage of funding from BBSRC UK; CRUK; NIHR; ERC; MRC UK; Wellcome Trust; WHO and more.
 API Documentation: https://europepmc.org/GristAPI